 Spoiler: most sunscreens only do a good of defending against one of them, and in fact leave you vulnerable to the most prevalent and dangerous form of UV.

 Shocked?
 Me too—which is why I created this tutorial.
 You will learn: the difference between UVA and UVB, which one is the most harmful, and the best sunscreens that protect your skin from both.

-Ultraviolet radiation, or UV radiation, is a form of invisible electromagnetic energy that comes from sunlight.
+UV stands for ultraviolet light or ultraviolet radiation, a form of invisible electromagnetic energy that comes from the sun.
 It can also be produced by man-made sources such as black lights and tanning beds (although you should definitely steer clear of the latter!).

 - UVA is long-wave radiation between 320 and 400 nanometers (nm)

 - UVB is short-wave radiation between 280 and 320 nm

 - UVC is intensive short-wave radiation between 100 and 280 nm